 Unique spaces need pragmatic solutions to make them functional for modern living.
 In Tribeca, a historic neighborhood in downtown Manhattan, a long, linear slice of real estate located between Broadway and Franklin Place was given the green light for high-rise construction, yet faltered with its original developer when it came to apartment layout.
 Seeing this challenge as an opportunity to establish a new architectural typology, we worked within the zoning parameters to create street-level distinction and interior efficiency.

 ODA first defined Franklin Place, a one-block alley just west of Broadway, as a street by setting the building back 30 feet and forging a front plaza.
-Using cantilevers as tools to cover the adjacent building, 371 Broadway’s long form was condensed to create a shorter footprint with more organized apartment layouts.
+Using cantilevers as tools to cover the adjacent building, 5 Franklin’s long form was condensed to create a shorter footprint with more organized apartment layouts.
 To counteract the building’s modern appeal in a neighborhood of old world aesthetics, Tribeca’s cast iron craftsmanship is reinterpreted with handmade basketweave brick that features curved details and expresses a similar scale to that of its pre-war neighbors.
 An ancient material that lends itself to timeless design, the brick used here resembles the depth and decorative character created by cast iron facades and their articulated columns.
-Like the century-old buildings that surround it, 371 Broadway’s windows enjoy incredible height and depth, yet unlike it’s low and mid-rise counterparts, it’s stature provides open views from nearly every vantage point.
+Like the century-old buildings that surround it, 5 Franklin’s windows enjoy incredible height and depth, yet unlike it’s low and mid-rise counterparts, it’s stature provides open views from nearly every vantage point.

 Location: 371 Broadway, Manhattan, NY, USA

 Team: Eran Chen, P. Christian Bailey, Kris Levine, Elizabeth Snow, Keith Burns